VladimirKalachikhin/netAIS-Signal-K/README.md

 ## Features
 * Service one private group.
 * Membership in any number of groups.
+* Broadcast to a group: position, standard status (under way, at anchor, etc.), free status text, destination, alarms and MOB.
+Of course, non-standard features for AIS are not displayed by the usual AIS tools, but the [GaladrielMap](http://galadrielmap.hs-yachten.at/) displays everything.

 ## Technical
 Plugin includes a client and a server for one private group.
-The server must be configured as a TOR hidden service.
+The server can be configured as a TOR hidden service.
 You must get .onion address of this hidden service in any way - by email, SMS or pigeon post, and configure the client with it.
 The client calls to the server with spatial and other info in AIS-like format.
 Server return info about all of the group members.

+Using the TOR as a transport ensures simplicity and security.
+However, the system can work over mesh networks (as the Yggdrasil, for example) or over the real Internet.
+In this case, it is necessary to take care of security by conventional methods.

 ## Demo
 Public group for testing: